 Here are some of the changes we’ve made in our church life that reflect our commitment to sustainability:

-- Almost all used office paper, plastic and metal, cardboard and used fluorescent light bulbs are collected and recycled.
+- Almost all used office paper, plastic, metal, cardboard, styrofoam and used fluorescent light bulbs are collected and recycled.

 - Many lights have been put on motion sensors, reducing unnecessary use.